JoanDoe11/Java-Concurrent/README.md

   The Thread pool pattern helps to save resources in a multithreaded application, and also to contain the parallelsim in certain predefined limits.
 When you use a thread pool, you write your concurrent code in the form of parallel tasks and submit them for exectution to an instance of a thread pool.
 This instance controls several re-used threads for executing these tasks.
   The pattern allows you to control the number of threads the application is creating, their lifecycle, as well as to schedule tasks' execution and keep incoming tasks in a queue.

+  * FixedThreadPool - a fixed-size thread pool creates threads as tasks are submitted, up to the maximum pool size, and then attempts to keep the pool size constant (adding new threads if a thread dies due to an unexpected Exception)
+  * CachedThreadPool - a cached thread pool has more flexibility to reap idle threads when the current size of the pool exceedes the demand for processing, and to add new threads when demand increases, but places no bounds on the size of the pool.
+  * SingleThreadExecutor - a single-threaded executor creates a single worker thread to process tasks, replacing it if it dies unexpectedly.
+Tasks are guaranteed to be processed sequentially according to the order imposed by the task queue.
+  * ScheduledThreadPool - a fixed-size thread pool that supports delayed and periodic task execution.

 # Executor
   ExecutorService is a framework provided by the JDK which simplifies the execution of tasks in asynchronous mode.
 Generally speaking, ExecutorService automatically provides a pool of threads and API for assigning tasks to it.
   ```